Advance care directives allow you to make your health care wishes known at a time when you are unable to speak for yourself.

 We physicians want to help our patients live while honoring their choices about dying and acknowledging their fears about living with a poor quality of life.
 Advance care directives are important guidelines, but there's no substitute for frank conversations with your physician, your health care proxy (should you choose one), and anyone else who is close to you.
 Such dialogues help foster trust and confidence that all those involved will work together in your best interest.

 Sharing your health care preferences

-It's important to define any terms in your health care proxy or living will that could be open to interpretation, such as "life-threatening," "short period of time," "severe disease," "end-stage condition," and, especially, "quality of life."
-In a study reported in the November 1, 2003, British Medical Journal, a group of doctors given a hypothetical living will and patient story came to very different conclusions about what should be done.
-Clarifying terms, the authors suggest, can help everyone involved better understand and act on patients' wishes.
+It's important to define any terms in your health care proxy form or living will that could be open to various interpretations.
+One study found that a group of doctors given a hypothetical living will and patient story came to very different conclusions about what should be done.
+Terms like "life-threatening," "short period of time," "severe disease," "end-stage condition," and, especially, "quality of life" may require clarification or specification.

 Once you've completed your living will and health care proxy form, keep the originals at home in a safe place, and give copies to your proxy, alternate proxy, and physician (she or he should keep the copies in your medical file along with notes about any conversations you've had and the health care proxy's current contact information).

 In 1990, Congress passed the Patient Self-Determination Act guaranteeing patients the right to accept or refuse treatment and to complete advance care directives.
 Since then, an increasing number of people have made living wills and assigned health care proxies, but the effectiveness of such measures has been the subject of debate.
 The directives aren't always available when needed; the clinician may not even know a directive exists; the proxy may be unavailable or emotionally unable to provide guidance; or the patient's stated preferences with respect to medical interventions may be outdated or inapplicable to the specific circumstances.